 4. You Don’t Have to Leave Family Behind

 Canada is serious about keeping families together.
 If you meet the minimum settlement fund requirements, you can bring your family with you.

-You have been waiting for the right time to start a better life for you and your loved ones, wait no longer.
-All you have to do is follow the link below or continue reading for more information on how to immigrate to Canada.
+If you have been waiting for the right time to start a better life for you and your loved ones, wait no longer.
+Learn about the fastest, most efficient ways to immigrate to Canada right here.

 How Do I Get To Canada?

 There are a number of various immigration pathways and streams that will help you on your pathway to becoming a permanent resident and even a Canadian citizen one day, but the first thing you will need is to apply for a Temporary Work Permit:

 Temporary Work Permit Requirements

 - Your employer must have a positive Labour Market Impact Assessment;

 - which he must provide a copy of the LMIA along with a job offer letter or employment contract;

 - Once you have these, complete the required forms and submit them.